OpenOCL/openocl.github.io/_api/ocl_system.md

         name: ub
         type: "numeric, optional"
     returns: ~
-  - content: "Adds an control input to the system.
-This function must be called within the setupEquation method."
+  - content: "Adds an control input to the system."
     name: "addControl"
     parameters:
       - content: "Name of the control variable"